José Manuel Pareja: The Chincha Islands War

 Pareja was sent to the Pacific in 1864 to relieve Admiral Luis Hernández-Pinzón Álvarez, whose seizure of the Chincha Islands was disapproved in Madrid.

 On January 27, 1865, he signed the Vivanco-Pareja Treaty which was considered derogatory to Peruvian national honor.
 A general uprising followed in Peru and the government of General Juan Antonio Pezet fell on July 7, 1865.

-After Chile, in support of Peru, had refused to sell supplies to the Spanish fleet, Pareja went with his fleet to Valparaiso on September 17, 1865 and demanded a public apology.
+After Chile, in support of Peru, had refused to sell supplies to the Spanish fleet, Pareja went with his fleet to Valparaíso on September 17, 1865 and demanded a public apology.
 As his demands for satisfaction were refused, he declared war against Chile on the 24th, and proceeded to blockade the principal Chilean ports.

 During the last weeks of his life, he suffered a series of setbacks in his handling of the War.
 On November 17 an armed launch of the frigate Resolution was captured by the Allied steamer Independencia near the port of Talcahuano.
 He could make no positive advances in his war with Chile, his blockade deteriorated, became ineffective and the crews of the ships became demoralized.
 The proud Admiral was unaware that on November 26 the Chileans had captured the Spanish schooner Virgen de Covadonga, along with the Admiral's correspondence, at the Naval Battle of Papudo and that during the fight the Spaniards had 4 men dead and 21 wounded.